 The University may use uncollateralized revolving lines of credit with commercial banks for capital purposes and to provide interim financing for buildings and equipment.
-Lines of credit commitments for general corporate purposes, with various expiration dates through May 3, 2021, totaled \$400.0 million at June 30, 2020 and \$400.0 million at June 30, 2019.
-Outstanding borrowings under these bank lines totaled \$150.0 million and \$150.0 million at June 30, 2020 and 2019, respectively.
+Lines of credit commitments for general corporate purposes, which expire on November 30, 2022, totaled \$200.0 million at June 30, 2021 and \$400.0 million at June 30, 2020.
+Outstanding borrowings under these bank lines totaled \$150.0 million at June 30, 2021 and 2020.

 Certain of the interest rate swaps are considered hybrid instruments.
 As such, the interest rate swaps are comprised of a derivative instrument and a companion instrument recorded as a borrowing.
-The unamortized amount of the borrowing was \$81.7 million and \$80.0 million at June 30, 2020 and 2019, respectively.
+The unamortized amount of the borrowing was \$76.7 million and \$81.7 million at June 30, 2021 and 2020, respectively.

 In August 2016, the University entered into an agreement with a developer to design, construct, finance, operate and maintain certain auxiliary, administrative, academic and research facilities of one of its campuses through 2055.
 Construction of all of the facilities was completed in the summer of 2020.
 Payments under this agreement have two components: the first component of the agreement is related to the operations and maintenance of the facilities; the second component is to service the private debt incurred by the developer.
 The payments for servicing the private debt are being treated as capital leases and are recorded as other borrowings by the University.
 The operations and maintenance component of the payments will be expensed as incurred.
 In the event that the operations and maintenance agreement with the developer is terminated, the outstanding portion of the private debt incurred by the developer would become an obligation of the University.
-The outstanding amount of the borrowing was \$652.0 million and \$539.7 million at June 30, 2020 and 2019, respectively.
+The outstanding amount of the borrowing was \$625.0 million and \$652.0 million at June 30, 2021 and 2020, respectively.